Open Or Closed? Here's What Happens In A Partial Government Shutdown

 So, here we go again.

 The federal government is once more on the verge of a shutdown, and just like the last time, in October 2013, there will some things you'll notice that are shuttered and others you won't.

-The good news: Essential services will continue, and essential workers will remain on the job, albeit without pay.
+Office of Management and Budget Director Mick Mulvaney told reporters on Friday that the Trump administration is going to manage the shutdown differently than the last time.
+"We're not going to weaponize it," he said.
+But for the most part, like four years ago, essential services will continue, and essential workers will remain on the job, albeit without pay.

 That means: